Brazil Nut and Date Bread with Honey Butter

 Unsalted butter, to prepare the pie pan

-¼ cup plus 2 tablespoons white whole wheat flour, plus more for dusting
+¼ cup plus 2 tablespoons all purpose flour, plus more for dusting

 ½ teaspoon ground cinnamon